-This can work to your advantage in some situations because they consider your credit history beyond just the traditional FICO score.
-But depending on the contents of your report, it could actually hurt your chances for a loan.
+This can work to your advantage in some situations because they consider your credit history beyond just your credit scores.
+But depending on the contents of your credit report, it could hurt your chances for a loan.

-Here are some other factors that LendingPoint considers when evaluating loan applications: credit card debt; current delinquencies; bankruptcies; charge-offs from the past 12 months; and open tax liens.
-They’ll also look at your employment history to ensure you can expect steady income during the loan repayment period.
+Here are some other factors that LendingPoint considers when evaluating loan applications: credit card debt, current delinquencies, bankruptcies, charge-offs from the past 12 months, and open tax liens.
+They’ll also look at your employment history to ensure you can expect a steady income during the loan repayment period.

 This method can also be helpful if you have thin credit, meaning you don’t have a lengthy credit background.
 If, however, you have multiple charge-offs, delinquencies, or other major negative items, you might consider looking elsewhere since LendingPoint focuses on fair credit (and thin credit) borrowers.

 LendingPoint requires that you designate an intended use for your funds to help match you with the best loan.
 It’s essential to then stick to what you stated in your loan application.
 Luckily, there are countless options for a personal loan with this lender.
 The most common options include: